EPS Pension Increase from ₹1,000 to ₹7,500? Check Now

 This Employees’ Pension Scheme 1995 (EPS-95) is a social security program launched in November 1995 under the Employees’ Provident Fund Organisation (EPFO).
 It is managed by the Ministry of Labour and Employment, Government of India.
 This scheme gives a monthly pension to employees after retirement.
 It also supports family members in case of the employee’s death.

-Under EPS-95, private sector employees receive a monthly pension after retirement, provided they have completed at least 10 years of eligible service.
+Under EPS-95, private sector employees are eligible to receive a monthly pension after retirement, provided they have completed at least 10 years of eligible service.
 The scheme also provides:

 Currently, around 78 lakh to 81 lakh pensioners across India receive pension under this scheme every month.